emrex-eu/elmo-pesc/README.md

-# ELSMO-PESC
+# ELMO-PESC

-Repository contains examples of ELMO and PESC transcripts in XML.
+Repository containing examples of ELMO and PESC transcripts in XML.